isaaclins/psst/docs/UPDATES.md

 - **No tracking**: Psst only checks the official GitHub repository for releases
 - **HTTPS only**: All update checks use secure HTTPS connections
-- **Manual installation**: Updates are never downloaded or installed automatically
+- **User-initiated installation**: Updates are downloaded and installed only after you click **Install Update**—no silent background updates
 - **No personal data**: No personal information is sent during update checks

 ## Troubleshooting